joshuaclayton/specit/README.markdown

 I wrote some matchers and used QUnit's module and test methods, that's all.
 The test file is a great form of documentation and demonstrates everything SpecIt can do currently.

+## Running the tests

+Open test.html in your favorite web browser.
+Qunit is a git submodule, so you'll want to grab it first.

 ## Note on Patches/Pull Requests

 * Fork the project.